-Key management personnel of the bank are the board of directors and prescribed officers, including any entities which provide key management personnel services to the bank.
+The KMP of the bank are the board of directors and prescribed officers, including any entities which provide key management personnel services to the bank.
 Their close family members include spouse/domestic partner and children, domestic partner's children and any other dependants of the individual or their domestic partner.